iamkuldeep05/Practice-Project3/README.md

 <img src="scrollkitMobile.png" alt="Mobile View">

 <p>This project is a responsive gym website design built using HTML and CSS, ensuring an optimal user experience across desktops, laptops, and mobile devices.
 The website features WebScrollKit, including a horizontally scrolling text banner and an image carousel, adding dynamic visual elements to enhance user engagement.</p>

-# Practice-Projects3
-Just Some Practice Project using HTML and CSS

-(This project is for practice)